pigeonwood with dark berries the kererū cannot resist

 Not Threatened

-A tall shrub or small tree with glossy, leathery, saw-toothed leaves.
-A tree that gets the pigeons drunk.
-Pigeonwood grows to 15 metres in height, with a straight trunk and a dense, rounded crown.
-The leaves are the story – glossy, leathery, with reddish or brown mid-ribs and saw-toothed edges.
-They are dark green and shiny, catching the light.
-The flowers are small, greenish, and inconspicuous, appearing in spring.
-But the fruit is the story – oblong, juicy, red, as large as cherries, appearing in summer.
-The fruit is a favourite of the kererū, the native wood pigeon.
-The birds gorge on the fruit until they are too fat and drunk to fly, stumbling around on the ground.
-A tree that makes birds tipsy.
-The Māori name Porokaiwhiri means pigeon food.
-The kererū would eat so much fruit that they became easy to catch.
-The birds were a valuable food source, and the tree was a key part of the hunting strategy.
-To see a pigeonwood in fruit is to see a tree of red jewels.
-The fruit hangs in clusters, bright against the dark green leaves.
-The kererū wobble on the branches, too full to fly.
-It is a tree of abundance, of feasting, of the forest providing.
-The wood is hard and durable.
-Māori used it for making small tools, for the handles of adzes, for digging sticks.
-The tree was also a sign – a forest with pigeonwood was a forest full of birds, a place where the people could gather food.
+Glossy, leathery, saw-toothed leaves define the pigeonwood.
+Tall shrub or small tree.
+Gets the pigeons drunk.
+Grows to 15 metres in height.
+Straight trunk.
+Dense, rounded crown.
+Leaves are the story.
+Glossy, leathery.
+Reddish or brown mid-ribs.
+Saw-toothed edges.
+Dark green and shiny.
+Catching the light.
+Flowers are small, greenish, and inconspicuous.
+Appearing in spring.
+But fruit is the story.
+Oblong, juicy, red.
+As large as cherries.
+Appearing in summer.
+Fruit is favourite of kererū, the native wood pigeon.
+Birds gorge on fruit until too fat and drunk to fly.
+Stumbling around on ground.
+Tree that makes birds tipsy.
+Māori name Porokaiwhiri means pigeon food.
+Kererū would eat so much fruit that they became easy to catch.
+Birds were valuable food source.
+Tree was key part of hunting strategy.
+To see pigeonwood in fruit is to see tree of red jewels.
+Fruit hangs in clusters.
+Bright against dark green leaves.
+Kererū wobble on branches.
+Too full to fly.
+Tree of abundance.
+Of feasting.
+Of forest providing.
+Wood is hard and durable.
+Māori used it for making small tools.
+For handles of adzes.
+For digging sticks.
+Tree was also sign.
+Forest with pigeonwood was forest full of birds.
+Place where people could gather food.
 Pigeonwood is not a king.
 It is not a warrior.
-It is the feeder of pigeons, the tree of the drunk birds, the one that makes the kererū stumble.
-The forest is full.
-The pigeonwood hangs with red fruit.
-The kererū wobble on the branches.
-The tree does not know it is a hunting strategy.
-It does not know it makes birds drunk.
+It is feeder of pigeons.
+Tree of drunk birds.
+One that makes kererū stumble.
+Forest is full.
+Pigeonwood hangs with red fruit.
+Kererū wobble on branches.
+Tree does not know it is hunting strategy.
+Does not know it makes birds drunk.
 It just wants to spread its seeds.
-It has been here for millennia.
-It will be here as long as the kererū remember its fruit.
+Has been here for millennia.
+Will be here as long as kererū remember its fruit.
+Populations are considered stable in remaining forest fragments.
+Species is common in lowland forests throughout its range.
+Threatened by ongoing habitat loss and browsing by possums.
+Protection of lowland forest is critical for species survival.
+No one told it otherwise.